KHISAMA/tersoff_mod2/README.md

 Note
 -----

-We have tested this package in LAMMPS 23 Jun 2022 version.
+We have tested this implementation in LAMMPS 23 Jun 2022 version.
 It may not work in some environments/versions.